influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/visualization-tools.md

   - /influxdb/cloud-serverless/process-data/visualize/tableau/
 ---

-Use visualization tools to query data stored in {{% cloud-name %}}.
+Use visualization tools to query data stored in {{% product-name %}}.

 ## Query using SQL